Avocarrot/hiring/data-analyst/assignment.md

 Prepare a spreadsheet report where the user would be able to:

-- See a list of campaigns with declining spend along with their total spend over the selected time period
+- See a list of campaigns along with their total spend.
+Each row is a different campaign and there are 3 columns: campaign id, total spend and account manager name.
-- Change the time period over which the report shows data for
 - Filter by account manager name so they can focus on their own campaigns
-- See a chart representing the spend of those campaigns over time so they could get a sense of the decline

-### Definitions

-A campaign is considered to have a declining spend if it has a decrease in spend higher than 5%, for 2 consecutive days.

 ### Deliverables